Skip to content Skip to Chat

 • Courses: 5 courses total in this program.

 This certificate is designed to help individuals who want to pursue web development gain important skills and experience, boosting their résumé right away.
-In this program you will take courses that move directly into a School of Technology bachelor's degree at WGU, where you are guaranteed admission after completing your certificate.
 This program is an important step for your career.

 Build your foundational skills in back end web development with a focus on SQL queries, user interface, database management, Java fundamentals and frameworks, and more.